estambolieva/design_and_analysis/README.md

    a.
 1st commit - implemented min heap - the insertion and extract-min fuctions.

    dijkstra.py
    a.
-1st commit - implemented dijkstra's shortest path with a heap.
+1st commit - implemented dijkstra's shortest path with a heap. implemented the heap (insert, extract_min and delete_from_middle a.1 for a wrapper class heap implementation over python's heap object, check this solution: https://github.com/ChuntaoLu/Algorithms-Design-and-Analysis/blob/master/week5%20Heap%20and%20Dijkstra's%20shortest%20path/dijkstra.py
    b.
-2nd commit - dijkstra with a heap works on 4 examples, but does not solve problem 5 test data
+2nd commit - dijkstra with a heap working, small bugs fixed from prev commit
+   c.
+3rd commit - fixed a small typo in at the very end when printing the shortest paths for 10 selected nodes.